jtaylor98/Mobile-App-Popularity-Prediction/README.md

 # Mobile-App-Popularity-Prediction
-In this file I go through the steps of building a machine learning model that is able to predict and classify the popularity of a mobile app.
+For this project I go through the steps of building a machine learning model that is able to predict and classify the popularity of a mobile app.

 ## Content
 - Analyzing & Preprocessing data